INDIANAPOLIS – Coming into Sunday, the disciplined Indianapolis Colts had committed a league fewest six turnovers in 2013.

 With the Titans loss on Sunday, the Colts still hold a two-game lead in the AFC South and getting a chance to "right our wrongs" in a vital division game comes in just four days.

-“Our mental mentality, our toughness, our believe in one another has not wavered,” defensive end
+"Our mental mentality, our toughness, our believe in one another has not wavered," defensive end Cory Redding said after the game.

 "You can't take nothing from the Rams.
 They came in and executed well.
 We didn't.
 They beat us but the best thing about is, we've got Tennessee on the road Thursday night, divisional game.
 Get this taste out of our mouth and get back on this winning streak."